MOO242/MOO242/README.md

 # 🧩 About Me

-I build data‑driven solutions that combine analytical precision with creative problem‑solving.
+I build data‑driven systems that balance analytical precision with creative problem‑solving.
-My work combines **Python, SQL, ML Models, and visualisation** to transform raw data into clear, actionable insights.
+My work blends **Python, SQL, machine learning, and visualization** to turn raw data into clear, actionable insights.
-I’m driven by curiosity, structure, and the belief that great storytelling makes data unforgettable.
+I’m driven by curiosity, structure, and the belief that data becomes unforgettable when it’s told with intention.
 ---

 # 🧠 Technical Skills